Behind the Scenes: Proposal Photos Tips with an Engagement Photographer

 Give your professional opinion on timing based on the scenario he plans to achieve.
 For instance, if the groom-to-be wants dreamy-looking photos, suggest shooting during the golden hour.
 Make sure to explain to the proposer where he should stand so that you still have even lighting.

 Show the Proposer Where to Kneel

 Like any other professional shoots, angling and positioning are crucial.
-Even during a face-to-face moment, you must see both of their profiles, as well as the full context of what’s happening.
+Even during a face-to-face moment, a photographer must see both of their profiles, as well as the full context of what’s happening.

-With the right angling, you can capture great moments from the proposer getting down on one knee, the bride-to-be’s reaction, and the environment around them.
+With the right angling, a photographer can capture great moments from the proposer getting down on one knee, the bride-to-be’s reaction, and the environment around them.

 “We were about ten minutes into the photoshoot when Mike said, ‘Wait.
 Before we keep doing this, I’m going to ask her to marry me.’
 I turned around to see Mike holding the ring.
 He dropped to his knee and asked me if I would marry him.
 I think I started crying tears of joy and laughing at the same time!” – LARA